AntonMenchaca/CryptoCharts/README.md

 # CryptoCharts

-A 2 day sprint passion project.
 The MVP goals of this application was to create a visual analysis of previous Crptocurrency prices and provide current cryptocurrency news to the user.

 ![](READMEGIF/cryptoCharts.gif)